noamraph/nix-pills/pills/16-nixpkgs-parameters.md

 A `.nix` file contains a nix expression.
 Thus it can also be a function.
 I remind you that `nix-build` expects the expression to return a derivation.
-Therefore it\'s natural to return straight a derivation from a `.nix` file.
-However, it\'s also very natural for the `.nix` file to accept some parameters, in order to tweak the derivation being returned.
+Therefore it's natural to return straight a derivation from a `.nix` file.
+However, it's also very natural for the `.nix` file to accept some parameters, in order to tweak the derivation being returned.

 In this case, nix does a trick: